quanterall/HaskellMaterials/basics/05-error-handling.md

 ##### `handle`, `handleIO` and `handleAny`

-These are really just versions of `catch` that takes the handler as the first argument.
+These are really just versions of `catch` that take the handler as the first argument.
 The use case for these is mostly obvious.
 It's good to know about them if the handling code fits this pattern better.
 The above `catch` example becomes: